yiisoft/yii-sentry/README.md

 ];
 ```

-Then add `SentryMiddleware` to main application middleware stack and configure DSN in `config/params.php`:
+Then add `SentryMiddleware` to main application middleware set and configure DSN in `config/params.php`:

 ```php
 return [